Guide to Advanced Surgery for Women's Health

 Surgical approaches for the treatment of endometriosis include:

-Laser ablation or excision: The laser surgery is a very precise technique, which is capable of accessing difficult areas, and produces less damage to the surrounding tissues.
+Laser ablation or excision: Laser surgery is a very precise technique, which is capable of accessing difficult areas, and produces less damage to the surrounding tissues.
 The laser seals off the blood vessels and thus minimizes the bleeding.

 Electrocoagulation or diathermy: Electrical heat is used to destroy and remove endometriosis, and as well control bleeding.